 - Luxor Ltd. brings out a new line of cosmetics under the name Krasny.

-- Max Factor begins nationwide distribution of Society Make-up which includes Society Nail Tint, a rose-coloured polishing cream.
+- Max Factor and begins nationwide distribution of Society Make-up which includes Society Nail Tint, a rose-coloured polishing cream.

 - Jean Patou creates the first sun lotion Huile de Chaldée.